How Obesity Affects Fertility

-There is a relationship between obesity and infertility and studies show one consistent underlying factor—fat cells tend to disrupt the balance of hormones that impacts the ability of a woman to get pregnant.
+There is a relationship between obesity and infertility.
+Studies show one consistent underlying factor: fat cells tend to disrupt the balance of hormones that impacts the ability of a woman to get pregnant.

 Women who are overweight are prone to Polycystic Ovarian Syndrome (PCOS), a condition characterized by enlarged ovaries, higher levels of male sex hormones, and irregular menstrual cycles.
-More than 50 percent of women with this condition are either overweight or obese, and PCOS compounds their ability to conceive.
+More than 50% of women with this condition are either overweight or obese, and PCOS compounds their ability to conceive.

 For a better perspective of the interaction of obesity and PCOS, five colleagues from the University of Miami Miller School of Medicine and I co-authored a study entitled, “Cardiometabolic Health Among Gastric Bypass Surgery Patients with Polycystic Ovarian Syndrome.”
 Published in the World Journal of Diabetes, it analyzed women with PCOS who underwent Roux-en-Y gastric bypass surgery over an eight-year period.
 Findings indicated that the risk of cardiometabolic disease varied by ethnicity and obesity could impact glucose tolerance and liver function changes more in Hispanic women with PCOS versus non-Hispanics.

-General meta-analysis shows that PCOS decreases significantly after bariatric surgery—45.6 percent pre-operatively to 6.8 percent at one year, post-operatively.
-Therefore, bariatric surgery not only leads to improved fertility and improvements in PCOS, but it can also resolve other illnesses such as diabetes, hypertension, coronary heart disease, osteoarthritis, and various malignancies, (particularly endometrium), breast cancer, and colon cancer.
+General meta-analysis shows that PCOS decreases significantly after bariatric surgery.
+In fact, 45.6% pre-operatively to 6.8% at one year, post-operatively.
+Bariatric surgery not only leads to improved fertility and improvements in PCOS.
+It can also resolve other illnesses, such as diabetes, hypertension, coronary heart disease, osteoarthritis, and various malignancies, (particularly endometrium), breast cancer, and colon cancer.

 Being overweight at a young age is an indicator to perhaps consider bariatric surgery as a preventive measure that will help prevent infertility from developing later in life.
-To obtain the best results, and to ensure a safe pregnancy, most bariatric surgeons recommend a one-year waiting period after surgery before they try to conceive.
-Many women opt to undergo reproductive therapies to accelerate and augment their ovulation cycles—but if they are obese their chances of pregnancy are limited at best.
+To get the best results, and to ensure a safe pregnancy, most bariatric surgeons recommend a one-year waiting period after surgery before couples try to conceive.
+Many women undergo reproductive therapies to accelerate and augment their ovulation cycles, but if they are obese their chances of pregnancy are limited at best.

-Losing between 5-10 percent of weight can make a difference in a woman’s ability to conceive.
+Losing between 5-10% of weight can make a difference in a woman’s ability to conceive.
 Achieving weight loss requires a healthy lifestyle of quality meals, routine exercise, no smoking, limited alcohol, and a minimum of seven hours of sleep each night.